pressly/qmd/README.md

 }
 ```

-# Security Note
+# Notes

-QMD exposes the shell over HTTP, so be careful!
-It's intended to be used as an
-internal service.
-Even then authentication is required and the daemon should be run as
-in normal user mode (duh).
+* QMD exposes the shell over HTTP, this is very very dangerous so be careful!
+It's intended to be used as an internal service.
+Even then authentication should be used and the daemon should be run as in normal user mode.

+* Scripts will have access to the following environment variables
+  * `QMD_TMP`: the directory where your script is being run.
+All files here will be deleted unless `keepTemp` is set to `true` in your config.
+Located at `workingDir/tmp/:id`.
+  * `QMD_STORE`: the directory set in your config as `storeDir`.
+All files written here will be left alone.
+  * `QMD_OUT`: the output file for your script.
+Everything written here will be persisted to the response/log under the `output` key.
+Located at `QMD_TMP/qmd.out`.

 # Authors